MerceanDragos/AI2/README.txt

     To generate a file for any knot, you will need a pen and paper to determine how to represent your knot in this format.
     You will need to draw your knot and label each of the arcs with a number of your choice ( an arc is any continuous line in your drawing ).
-    Then starting from any arc, follow it and write the first arc that it goes under and the arc that it turn into:
+    Then starting from any arc, follow it and write the first arc that it goes under and the arc that it turns into:

         { 1, 2, 3 }